ucfopen/Obojobo-Docs/releases/v3.3.2/developers/obo_nodes/page.md

 | title | no | String | The title of the page displayed in the navigation menu.

+## Supported Trigger Types

+| Action Type | Description
+|-
+| onMount | Fired when a node is added to the DOM
+| onUnmount | Fired when a node is removed from the DOM
+| onNavEnter | Fired when a node is navigated to
+| onNavExit | Fired when a node is navigated away from

 ## Required Children

 One or more Chunk nodes.